 - What are the practice consultation times and are they convenient to you?

 - How does the practice handle its emergency out-of-hours arrangements?
 Does it cover emergencies itself or work with another practice or specialist emergency services provider?
 From where is the service delivered?
 Bear in mind that in most cases it will be best for your animal if it can be brought into the clinic for emergency treatment.
 Further information about emergency services will be available soon on our out-of-hours emergency care page.

 - What are the costs for routine treatment?
 There may well be variation in costs, depending on location, facilities offered and overheads.
-A practice should be able to give you typical costs for routine treatments (such as puppy vaccination or bitch spay), plus each practice has a legal obligation to display a waiting-room price list for the top ten medicines it supplies.
+A practice should be able to give you typical costs for routine treatments, such as puppy vaccination or bitch spay.